thiagolcmelo/thiagolcmelo.github.io/_posts/2020-08-17-train-your-own-spam-detector.md

 ## Automating previous steps

 First thing, we need an easy way to encode messages, and also vary some encoding parameters as hyperparameters if we want to.
-For that, let's create a `MessageEncoder` estimator.
+For that, let's create a `MessageEncoder` transformer.

 {% highlight python linenos %}
 from collections import defaultdict